Skip to Main Content

 •Link what you read with your own argument.

-•Identify the strengths and weakness, gaps, similarities and differences between the studies.
+•Identify the strengths and weaknesses, gaps, similarities and differences between the studies.

 Think about: